netsil/app-demo/README.md

 This will run the web app in the foreground of your shell.
 After this, you should start seeing connections in your AOC map

+You can optionally stop mysql traffic from one of the web apps if you run the `run-web.sh` script with the `STOP_MYSQL=yes` variable.